elifnurafsar/ImageProcessingUsingMatlab_no1/README.md

 # ImageProcessingUsingMatlab_no1
 BIL467 HW1
+SETUP
+1)Download the files soru_3_4_5 and odev1soru6
+2)double tap to main functions
+3)Click the run button which located in editor bar.
+*you can also add the codes which are commented.
+Done...
 In this homework, the instructor gave us some problems to solve.
 This report is written for explain how I created solutions for each problem, which points I had difficulities and my observations from this task.
 -We need a 512*512 grey scale image.
 My phone camera can took colorful and standart sized photos, to obtain some image which is suitable for these constraints I used
 ``